AsgardiansCode/AsgardiansCode/blog/2021-08-26-welcome/Agile.md

 No Phone and texting

 ### Sprint Review
 Collaborative meetings show what is accomplished and get feedback from stakeholders.
-This is kind of a demo but with true transeperacy.
+This is kind of a demo but with true transverse.
 This feedback is used to plan the next sprint.

-### Sprint Retrosprective
+### Sprint Retrospective
 This meet helps to reflect on how things have gone and how things can be improved.
 Follow agile Principe “Reflect how to be more efficient and adjust accordingly”